pmorillon/pmorillon.github.io/_posts/2015-12-18-Create-a-persitent-database-service-on-Grid5000.markdown

 This is sufficient in most simple cases, but for systems hosting a lot of datas usable through multiple experiments, it's not practical.

 In this tutorial we will create a persistent system hosting a database, hosted on a node as a virtual machine with [KVM](http://www.linux-kvm.org), without deployment (only 20 secondes needed to start the service).
-This virtual machine will be stored on the [Ceph](http://www.ceph.com) distributed object store available at Rennes.
+This virtual machine will be stored on the [Ceph](http://www.ceph.com) distributed object store available at Rennes and Nantes.

 ![schema](/images/g5k_permanent_db_tuto_img1_v2.png)